 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"

-Now we can install Nodejs, Python2, and JDK using Chocolaty.
-This can be done using below command.
+Now we need to install Nodejs, Python2, and JDK using Chocolaty.
+This can be done using the below command.

 choco install -y nodejs.install python2 jdk8

 Android studio needs to be installed for working with React Native development.
-We can easily download it from
+We can easily download and install it from the URL below.

 Android Studio installs the latest Android SDK by default.
 Building a React Native app with native code, however, requires the Android 8.0 (Oreo) SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.